 The pages on this blog contain ideas about the writing process and reflections on the novels and short stories I’ve been reading.

-I have had short stories published in Unsweetened, the University of New South Wales’s annual student anthology, and Birkbeck College’s Mechanics Institutes Review.
-I have also had minor recognition for stories sent to competitions:
+I’ve had short stories published in Unsweetened, the University of New South Wales’ annual student anthology, and Birkbeck College’s Mechanics Institutes Review.
+I’ve also had minor recognition for stories sent to competitions: